 - 1. Children will be a given a verbal warning, either by teaching or support staff as appropriate. - 2.
 If the misbehaviour continues during lunchtime, for example, this will be shared with the child's class teacher. - 3.
 Lunchtime supervisors must report to the class teacher at the end of each lunchtime, to inform of any behaviour issues.
-The teacher will record any issues in the "Class Behaviour Book" and ask individual pupils to give their signature. - 4.
+The teacher will record any issues in the "Class Behaviour Book" (with view to recording them on CPOMs in the spring term) and ask individual pupils to give their signature. - 4.
 During lesson and other times, the child's name will be noted down in the Class Behaviour Book with a brief description of the misbehaviour.
 The child will be asked to sign the account to show agreement of events.
 A repeat of the misbehaviour and parents by be invited into school to discuss their child's behaviour. - 5.
 It may, at this point, be decided that certain loss of privilege may occur. - 6.
-Fighting, bullying, racist or homophobic comments will not be tolerated and the matter will be instantly referred to the teacher responsible (and Head of School as appropriate), to inform parents. - 7.
-LA procedures for reporting racist or homophobic incidents will be adhered to and conducted by the Heads of School
+Repeated incidents where the intention to hurt someone either physically or emotionally, often aimed at certain groups, for example because of race, religion, gender or sexual orientation will be instantly referred to the teacher responsible (and SLT). - 7.
+LA procedures for reporting racist or homophobic incidents will be adhered to and conducted by the SLT.